jpfennick/sum-24-uw-cybersec-huskey-manager/README.md

 - 2 pt Create a false pop-up asking your victim for confidential information whenever they access a vault.

 - 2 pt Patch the vulnerability that allows logging in without credentials!

-- 3 pt Create a payload to return all the USER passwords from the system (HINT: SEE SQL Keywords Above)

 - 5 pt AND NO WRITEUP REQUIRED if you can obtain one of your lab partners session id (It's likely you will need to use either advanced XSS or a combination of XSS and SQLi)